AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/logging.md

 # Logging

 API Mesh for Adobe Developer App Builder allows you to use logs to monitor and debug issues with your mesh and its sources.
-After [getting a list](#display-recent-events) of recent logs by rayID, you can [look up a recent log](#display-a-single-log-by-rayid).
-Alternatively, you can [export logs in bulk](#export-bulk-logs) or for a specific time range.
+After [getting a list](#display-recent-requests) of recent logs by rayID, you can [look up a recent log](#display-a-single-log-by-rayid).
+Alternatively, you can [export logs in bulk](#export-bulk-logs) for a specific time range.

-## Display recent events
+## Display recent requests

-The following command displays the 15 most recent events by rayID and the status of those events:
+The following command displays the 15 most recent requests by rayID and the status of those requests:

 ```bash
 aio api-mesh:log-list
 ```

-By default, the events display in YAML.
+By default, the requests display in YAML.

 The rayID is a unique identifier that is associated with every request made through an edge mesh.
 After finding the relevant rayID, use the `aio api-mesh:log-get` command to retrieve the logs for that rayID.